German National People's Party: Bringing Hitler to power, January 1933

 On 27 January 1933, Ribbentrop invited Hugenberg to a secret meeting at his house in an attempt to win his participation in the proposed "government of national concentration."
-Hugenberg had nearly scuttled Hitler's chances of getting the Chancellorship when he objected to Hitler's proposed Cabinet line-up; complaining that too many portfolios went to the Nazis and not enough to the D.N.V.P.
+Hugenberg had nearly scuttled Hitler's chances of getting the Chancellorship when he objected to Hitler's proposed Cabinet line-up; complaining that too many portfolios went to the Nazis and not enough to the DNVP.
 On 28 January, Von Papen met with Hugenberg and informed him that he must drop his objections to National Socialists serving as the Reich and Prussian ministries of the Interior (the latter controlled the Prussian police), in exchange for which Von Papen promised Hugenberg that he could have his wish to be "economic dictator" by being given the Reich/Prussian ministries of economics and agriculture.
 On 29 January 1933, Hugenberg's aide Reinhold Quaatz wrote in his diary the following:

 Within the party the ultimatum [to Schleicher] had come as an act of deliverance.
 With a single blow we stood at the center of events as a sort of pivot; this position however is correspondingly dangerous.
 If we go with Hitler, we must harness him.
 Otherwise we are finished, whether he succeeds in grabbing power for himself or if he fails.
 If a Hitler government does not come about, then Von Papen, Meissner, perhaps even Hindenburg [...] will try to hang the blame on us.
 We must also prevent a Hitler-Centre coalition, but also avoid a complete falling out with the Centre.
 It's a game of Russian roulette with five bullets.
 Fortunately, all the others are dependent on us.
 Qui vivra, verra.

 The (entirely baseless) fear that Hitler might try to form a coalition with the Zentrum which would give him a majority in the Reichstag and thereby allow a dictatorship without the DNVP was the final reason why Hugenberg decided to join the Hitler government.